 5 – Take time to do your thing!

 Travelling solo is a great excuse to indulge in your hobby and Europe is one of the best places to do that!
-If you’re a huge foodie, find a local meetup group that try out restaurants in London, if you’re really into independent cinema, seek out the old cinema houses in Paris, if you’re a massive bookworm, there are libraries made of dreams dotted all over Europe.
-Whatever it is that makes you tick, you’ll find a network in Europe to tap into.
-It’s also a great way to make new friends along the road who share similar interests with you.
+If you’re a huge foodie, find a local meetup group that try out restaurants in London.
+If you’re really into independent cinema, seek out the old cinema houses in Paris.
+If you’re a massive bookworm, there are libraries made of dreams dotted all over Europe.
+Whatever makes you tick, you’ll find a network in Europe to tap into.
+It’s also a great way to make new friends along the road who share similar interests.

 6 – Leave the valuables